-Sleeves Secured With Loctite Only: Clean the shaft, the bore of the sleeves and the bore of the impeller with Loctite "Safety Solvent #75559.
+Sleeves Secured With Loctite Only: Clean the shaft, the bore of the sleeves and the bore of the impellers with Loctite "Safety Solvent #75559.

 Install the impeller key in the shaft and coat the impeller area on the shaft with Loctite 601.
-Press the impeller onto the shaft, centering it between the shoulders as shown in Figure 5.
+Press each impeller onto the shaft as previously mentioned.